 Machine learning and computer vision are subsets of artificial intelligence (AI) that allow computers to understand the content of digital images.
-We have leveraged innovative technologies to build our dataset and develop our workflow.
+We have leveraged on powerful Microsoft technologies such as Custom Vision and Azure Machine Learning to build our dataset and develop our workflow.